desirepath41/visualCaptcha-meteor/README.md

 ## Installation

++ Install meteorite if you haven't already `npm install -g meteorite`
-After cloning the repo, run `mrt install` to download all dependent packages.
++ After cloning the repo, run `mrt install` to download all dependent packages.

 ## Run server